munificent/craftinginterpreters/book/scanning.md

 I could have made `peek()` take a parameter for the number of characters ahead to look instead of defining two functions, but that would allow *arbitrarily* far lookahead.
-Only providing these two functions makes it clearer to a reader of the code that our scanner only looks ahead at most two characters.
+Providing these two functions makes it clearer to a reader of the code that our scanner looks ahead at most two characters.

 </aside>